femto113/node-ifttt-webhook/README.md

 you should be able to activate the WordPress channel and create recipes following the same instructions as for the PHP version.

+One easy way to do this is to use heroku; clone this repository and then, from inside it, run

+    % heroku create
+    % git push heroku master

 Put the URL for your webhook into IFTTT's "tags" field.

 ## License